 A statement from the Presidential Library states that the initiative aims to provide better information about Russia than Wikipedia offers.
-Persolutions demonstrated that the online encyclopedia “lacks sufficiently detailed and reliable information on the regions and life in Russia" is highlighted in the announcement.
-And it is added that 50.000 books and documents have been collected on the presentation of Russia "objectively and accurately".
+Persolutions demonstrated that the online encyclopedia “lacks sufficiently detailed and reliable information on the regions and life in Russia" the announcement points out.
+And it is added that 50.000 books and documents have been collected to present Russia "objectively and accurately".

-However, the new website will have a long way to go Wikipedia is the world's sixth most popular website and the Russian edition has over one million entries.
+However, the new website will have a long way to go Wikipedia is the sixth most popular website in the world and the Russian version has over a million listings.

 Russian President Vladimir Putin is pushing increasingly tough Internet control measures, constantly faced with accusations of censorship and attempted silencing of his critics.

-Last August bloggers with more than 3.000 daily readers were obliged to declare their identity in a special register, while new rules now allow government to block websites without court permission.
+Last August, bloggers with more than 3.000 daily readers were obliged to declare their identity to a special register, while new rules now allow the government to block websites without judicial permission.

 Source: Newsroom DOL